zhufucdev/MotionEmulator/README.md

 no necessity to explain it.

-Despite how hard the faculty tries to make us take an after-dinner sunny long run at dusk every three days, we always want to create something innovative to make the life a little bit easier.
+Despite how hard the faculty tries to make us take an after-dinner sunny long run every three days, we always want to create something innovative to make the life a little bit easier.